 Who does this document target?

-This document is intended for merchants having the WL Sips 1.0 offer.
+This document is intended for merchants having the Worldline Sips 1.0 offer.

-For full details on of the WL Sips 2.0 payment pages customisation, please refer to the Sips Office Batch XML and the Sips Office Batch CSV integration guides documents.
+For full details on of the Worldline Sips 2.0 payment pages customisation, please refer to the Sips Office Batch XML and the Sips Office Batch CSV integration guides documents.

 Contacting the support